RowanAurora/Rb101/notes/study_guide.md

 ### Pass by Reference

-In `Pass by reference` on the other hand a `reference `to the `object` is passed to the method, meaning both the main scope variable and the local variable in the method point to the same object in memory.
+In `Pass by reference` on the other hand a `reference `to the `object` is passed to the `method`, meaning both the main scope local `variable` and the local variable in the method point to the same object in memory.

 Or, a reference to the object is passed.

 ## Working with collections
 ***
 Collections are data structures that hold a COLLECTION of elements.
-The most common are `Arrays`, `Hashes` and `Strings`.
+The most common are `Arrays`, `Hashes` and (Sort of) `Strings`.

 ### Arrays
 `Arrays` are _0 indexed_ collections that can contain any object(even other collections).
 Many objects can have the same value.